ViktorNfa/KIBO/README.md

 #### Planned Features:

+The following planned features will be added to the `CAD` directory.

 - **Inverse Kinematics (IK) Implementation**: Calculate joint angles for desired end-effector positions.
 - **Gait Optimization with MPPI**: Optimize walking gaits to enhance stability and energy efficiency.